Reflection in .NET

-The classes in the System.Reflection namespace, together with System.Type, enable you to obtain information about loaded assemblies and the types defined within them, such as classes, interfaces, and value types.
+The classes in the System.Reflection namespace, together with System.Type, enable you to obtain information about loaded assemblies and the types defined within them, such as classes, interfaces, and value types (that is, structures and enumerations).
 You can also use reflection to create type instances at run time, and to invoke and access them.
 For topics about specific aspects of reflection, see Related Topics at the end of this overview.

 The common language runtime loader manages application domains, which constitute defined boundaries around objects that have the same application scope.
 This management includes loading each assembly into the appropriate application domain and controlling the memory layout of the type hierarchy within each assembly.

 Assemblies contain modules, modules contain types, and types contain members.
 Reflection provides objects that encapsulate assemblies, modules, and types.
 You can use reflection to dynamically create an instance of a type, bind the type to an existing object, or get the type from an existing object.
 You can then invoke the type's methods or access its fields and properties.
 Typical uses of reflection include the following:

 Use Assembly to define and load assemblies, load modules that are listed in the assembly manifest, and locate a type from this assembly and create an instance of it.

 Use Module to discover information such as the assembly that contains the module and the classes in the module.
 You can also get all global methods or other specific, non-global methods defined on the module.

 Use ConstructorInfo to discover information such as the name, parameters, access modifiers (such as

 virtual) of a constructor.
 Use the GetConstructors or GetConstructor method of a Type to invoke a specific constructor.